BurnOutTrader/fund-forge/README.md

 The Forex folder should be put into the following directory "ff_data_server/data/historical/Test".

-*Note that between updates old data may become incompatible, this will only be during initial development, but be sure to keep original backups of any data if you parse your own data into the engine.

 The parsed data includes Quote data for AUD-CAD and EUR-CAD from start of 06/2024 to end of 08/2024.
 From this data your strategy will consolidate Candles or QuoteBars of any desired resolution, with open bar values being accurate to the latest quoted bid ask.